Kitchen Island Update Complete!

 The picture below the closest representation of the cabinet color.
 I needed enough light in the kitchen to take the pictures but when I looked at them afterwards the cabinet color looks navy blue in the pictures … it’s not… it’s a super dark gray or soft black.

 I bought new pulls for the large, heavy center drawers.

 We used knobs we already had on hand for the other drawers and doors.
 I seriously have used and removed these knobs from our last two homes I love them so much… and no I didn’t take them after I sold the house, I replaced them before I even listed the house… what kind of person do you think I am?

 So even though we finished the island I still have to tackle the rest of the cabinets.
 That project is going on the way back burner, but I think I want to spray the doors so I may need to get it done by the Fall.

 I hope you dig my newly updated island as much as I do, because I’m telling you it looks WAY better than it did!
 I’m working on editing the rest of the kitchen photos to show you more of the projects we completed in there.

 HEY!
 Don’t be a stranger and come back soon!
 I’d love to hear what you think about the update!

 The Dedicated House, Between Naps on the Porch, Coastal Charm, A Stroll Thru Life, Elizabeth & Co., Savvy Southern Style, Domestically Speaking, From My Front Porch to Yours, Funky Junk Interiors, French Country Cottage, My Romantic Home, Redoux Interiors

-Posted on April 28, 2014, in Furniture, Interior Spaces and tagged adding molding to kitchen cabinets, gray painted kitchen island, kitchen island, kitchen update remodel, painted kitchen island, reviving old kitchen cabinets, updaing a kitchen island.
+Posted on April 28, 2014, in Furniture refinishing, Interior Design and tagged adding molding to kitchen cabinets, gray painted kitchen island, kitchen island, kitchen update remodel, painted kitchen island, reviving old kitchen cabinets, updaing a kitchen island.
 Bookmark the permalink.
-35 Comments.
+39 Comments.